RazvanZapodeanu/Blood-Sonata/README.md

 # Blood Sonata

 **Blood Sonata** is a 2D fighting game built with C++ and SFML as a university project.
-Features real-time combat, AI opponents, and a complete game engine architecture.
+Features combat mechanics, AI opponents, and organized game architecture.

 ---